 To detect iron deficiency, clinicians should determine hematocrit or hemoglobin as follows:

-Testing for Hb S can be done at age 6 to 9 months if not done as part of neonatal screening.
+Testing for sickle cell disease Diagnosis Sickle cell disease (a hemoglobinopathy) causes a chronic hemolytic anemia occurring almost exclusively in blacks.
+It is caused by homozygous inheritance of genes for hemoglobin (Hb) S. Sickle-shaped... read more can be done at age 6 to 9 months if not done as part of neonatal screening.

-Recommendations for blood testing for lead exposure vary by state.
+Recommendations for blood testing for lead exposure Lead Poisoning Lead poisoning often causes minimal symptoms at first but can cause acute encephalopathy or irreversible organ damage, commonly resulting in cognitive deficits in children.
+Diagnosis is by whole... read more vary by state.
 In general, testing should be done between ages 9 months and 1 year in children at risk of exposure (those living in housing built before 1980) and should be repeated at 24 months.
 If the clinician is not sure of a child’s risk, testing should be done.
 There is no safe blood lead level in children, and even low blood lead levels have been shown to affect IQ, ability to pay attention, and academic achievement.
 Effects of lead exposure cannot be corrected.
 In the US, a level > 5 mcg/dL (> 0.24 micromol/L) is now used to identify children who have been exposed to lead and who require case management.

-Cholesterol screening is indicated for all children between 9 years and 11 years of age and again between 18 years and 21 years of age.
+Cholesterol screening Diagnosis Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol level that contributes to the development of atherosclerosis.
+Causes... read more is indicated for all children between 9 years and 11 years of age and again between 17 years and 21 years of age.
 Most useful is a fasting lipid profile.
-Cholesterol screening is indicated for children between ages 1 year and 8 years and between ages 12 years and 17 years only if they have a family history of high cholesterol or coronary artery disease or risk factors for coronary artery disease (eg, diabetes, obesity, hypertension).
+Cholesterol screening is indicated for children between ages 1 year and 8 years and between ages 12 years and 16 years only if they have a family history of high cholesterol or coronary artery disease or risk factors for coronary artery disease (eg, diabetes, obesity, hypertension).